rinta-toyoda/minecraft-server/README.md

 ```
 ENABLE_WHITELIST=true
 ```
-and you can add initial whitelist usernames in below:
+and you can add initial whitelist usernames like below:
 ```
 WHITELIST=username1,username2,username3
 ```